-Furthermore, the proportion of +CG stroke in different months is calculated and represented by the gray line in Fig. 3.
-To ensure the reliability of the analysis, months with less than 50 +CG strokes are excluded to avoid the impact of outliers.
-Results indicate an evident inverse relationship between the proportion of +CG stroke and the frequency of stroke.
-Notably, the months with the highest incidence of CG stroke, namely July and August, exhibit the lowest proportion of +CG stroke across the four regions.
-During this period, Region-I and Region-IV, located at lower latitudes, exhibit a proportion of +CG stroke of approximately 10 %, while Region-II and Region-III display proportions between 10 % and 30 %.
-Winter in four regions have rare thunderstorms but demonstrates the highest proportion of +CG stroke, even reaching over 50 % in December in Region-I, Region-II and Region-IV.
-In other months, some irregular fluctuations are observed, Region-I and Region-II show significantly high proportions of +CG stroke in February and April-May, respectively.
+Furthermore, the proportion of +CG strokes in different months is calculated and represented by the gray line in Fig. 3.
+To ensure the reliability of the analysis, months with fewer than 50 + CG strokes are excluded to avoid the impact of outliers.
+Results indicate an evident inverse relationship between the proportion of +CG strokes and the frequency of strokes.
+Notably, the months with the highest incidence of CG strokes, namely July and August, exhibit the lowest proportion of +CG strokes across the four regions.
+During this period, Region-I and Region-IV, located at lower latitudes, exhibit a proportion of +CG strokes of approximately 10 %, while Region-II and Region-III display proportions between 10% and 30%.
+Winters in the four regions have rare thunderstorms but demonstrate the highest proportion of +CG strokes, even reaching over 50 % in December in Region-I, Region-II, and Region-IV.
+In other months, some irregular fluctuations are observed, Region-I and Region-II show significantly high proportions of +CG strokes in February and April-May, respectively.

-Fig. 3.
-Annual scale variation of the frequency distribution of +CG and -CG stroke.
-The gray line represents the proportion of +CG stroke.
+Figure 5.
+Daily-scale variation in the frequency distribution of +CG and -CG strokes.
+The gray line represents the proportion of +CG strokes.
+The time zone is CST (UTC+8 h).

-Tab.
-1 also displays the mean peak current values of two types of CG stroke in the four regions.
-The results reveal that the +CG stroke current in Region-III and Region-IV exhibits a notably higher magnitude compared to other two regions, and the disparity between +CG and -CG is more pronounced.
-While the average peak current values of both types are found to be in close proximity in Region-I. The value fluctuation in different months is illustrated in Fig. 4.
+Table 1 also displays the mean peak current values of two types of CG strokes in the four regions.
+The results reveal that the +CG stroke current in Region-III and Region-IV exhibits a notably higher magnitude compared to the other two regions, and the disparity between +CG and -CG is more pronounced, while the average peak current values of both types are found to be in close proximity in Region-I. The value fluctuation in different months is illustrated in Fig. 4.
 To avoid outliers, no box is drawn when the stroke count is less than 50.
 Overall, the distribution range is wider in winter than in other seasons, and Region-II has a wider current distribution interval than other regions.
 The average peak current value of each month is indicated by a white cross, and the variation trend is shown by a red line.
 The results indicate that +CG strokes generally have a higher peak current than -CG strokes.
-The peak current and the proportion of +CG stroke exhibit similar trends, with a higher proportion and stronger peak current in winter and a lower proportion and weaker peak current in summer.
-In Region-I and Region-II, the seasonal fluctuations of +CG peak current are more pronounced than -CG peak current, with the peak current of +CG stroke falling even below -CG stroke in summer and early autumn in Region-I. The trends of +CG and -CG stroke peak current are more consistent in Region-III and Region-IV.
+The peak current and the proportion of +CG strokes exhibit similar trends, with a higher proportion and stronger peak current in winter and a lower proportion and weaker peak current in summer.
+In Region-I and RegionII, the seasonal fluctuations in +CG peak current are more pronounced than -CG peak current, with the peak current of +CG strokes falling even below -CG strokes in summer and early autumn in Region-I. The trends of +CG and -CGstroke peak currents are more consistent in Region-III and Region-IV.